nguyensjsu/sp22-202-team-8/journals/Jing Shu_Project_Journal.md

 * Design and implement Factory method pattern for creating Buttons, Labels and Modes on screens
 * Design and implement composite pattern for menu screen
 * Fix issues related to reset
-* Learn UI Wirefires
+* Learn UI Wireframes

 2. What am I planning to work on next?
-* UI Wireframes for starting page (Menu Screen)
+* UI Wireframes for different screens
-* Enable player to enter name in starting page
+* Design pattern notes

 3. What tasks are blocked waiting on another team member?